heyitsj-git/Heart-Disease-Prediction-Project/README.md

 | Random Forest       | 0.92     | 0.90      | 0.91   | 0.91 | 0.94 |
 | XGBoost             | 0.93     | 0.92      | 0.92   | 0.92 | 0.95 |

-> *Note: Metrics may vary based on dataset and tuning.*

 ---